HomeTech TalksTop 11 Mental Health Apps Of 2023

 download-on-the-app-store

 Moodfit is probably the best app for depression, anxiety, and self-help.
-It is selected by the American Nurse Foundation to improve the nurses’ mental health.
+It was selected by the American Nurse Foundation to improve nurses’ mental health.

 Moodfit is more like a daily journal where you feed your emotions.
 Only much more literally!